Shippable/docs/sources/platform/server/build-config.md

 **Do not change these settings unless you are advised to do so by Shippable's customer success team.**

-There are two settings for job console: **Job console batch size** and **Job console buffer time interval**

-The job console batch size sets the number of lines which are output to the console as a batch.
-The Job console buffer time interval is the amount of time in ms that we wait to receive a batch of console output.
+The **Job console buffer time interval** is the amount of time in milliseconds that we wait to receive a batch of console output.
 If we do not receive the batch size at the end of the buffer time interval, we will output whatever we have to the console.

 ### Auto-select the token used to run webhook builds